What to Pack For Your Au Pair Adventure Abroad

 • Hand sanitizer and skin-safe wipes

-• An extra layer (coat, sweater, or jumper, large scarf)
+• An extra layer, such as a coat, jumper, sweater, or large scarf

-• Passport, visa, and all important documents (consider a ziplock or spill-safe cover - at least for your passport!)
+• Passport, visa, and all important documents, ideally in a ziplock bag or spill-safe cover, especially your passport

-These items also help you manage easily if your checked luggage is delayed.
+These items also make things much easier if your checked luggage is delayed.

-• A notebook or planner for keeping track of schedules, events, training notes, and routines
+• A notebook or planner for keeping track of your schedule, events, training notes, and routines

-• Leave-in conditioner to detangle and protect hair in an active lifestyle
+• Leave-in conditioner to help detangle and protect your hair on busy days with children

-• Simple accessories to elevate basic outfits and change looks (don’t bring expensive jewellery)
+• Simple accessories to elevate basic outfits and change up your look, but try not to bring expensive jewellery

-• A small travel steamer (quickly removes wrinkles and freshens clothes)
+• A small travel steamer to quickly remove wrinkles and freshen clothes

-• A large scarf or pashmina (it doubles as a travel blanket or pillow, a warm layer, coverage in more conservative settings, and a simple accessory)
+• A large scarf or pashmina, which can double as a travel blanket or pillow, a warm layer, extra coverage in more conservative settings, or a simple accessory

-• A small gift from home for your host parents or the kids (a thoughtful gesture on arrival)
+• A small gift from home for your host parents or host children as a thoughtful gesture on arrival

-These recommendations from experienced au pairs will help you stay organized, make a good first impression, and make daily life as an au pair much smoother.
+These recommendations from our experienced au pairs can help you stay organised, make a good first impression, and settle into daily life more smoothly.

 These small additions don’t take up much space, but they can make travel and daily life noticeably easier.